The Constant Geometric Speed Schedule for Adiabatic State Preparation: Constant geometric speed schedule

-Based on Theorem~\ref{theorem:css}, we can construct a segmented constant speed schedule, $\hat{s}_c(\tau)$, by interpolating the discrete points $\{(\tau_j, s_j)\}$.
+Based on Theorem~\ref{theorem:css}, we can construct a segmented constant geometric speed schedule, $\hat{s}_c(\tau)$, by interpolating the discrete points $\{(\tau_j, s_j)\}$.
 This schedule serves as a practical, discretized realization of a true constant speed schedule.
-The core challenge in this approach lies in the computation of the path segment lengths $\Delta l_j$, which, according to Lemma~\ref{lemma:path_segment_overlap}, requires calculating the eigenstate overlaps $|\braket{\Phi(s_j) | \Phi(s_{j+1})}|^2$.
+The core challenge in this approach lies in the computation of the path segment lengths $\Delta l_j$, which requires calculating the eigenstate overlaps $|\braket{\Phi(s_j) | \Phi(s_{j+1})}|^2$.
+The practical algorithm for this task is given in the Appendix.